Eshlyn greets you

 I turned my head to see what they were looking at, catching the six men outside finally entering the shop.

 They didn’t march in with a show of force.
-Instead, they moved in slowly, spreading out like they had all the time in the world.
+Instead, they moved slowly, spreading out like they had all the time in the world.
 A few lingered near the entrance, while others casually drifted toward the shelves, fingers brushing over old trinkets, worn blades, and half-buried curiosities.

-I had wondered when they’d finally make their way in, after standing outside for the better part of the day.
-I am in no mood, I thought to myself, but they weren’t looking in my direction.
+So lame.
+I wouldn’t have mistaken them for shoppers in a million years, but I guess no one else seemed to pay them any attention, so I silently turned back towards the counter.
+Maybe they’re new recruits.
+Either way, I was in no mood to deal with their bullshit, so I considered cutting my visit short, but they weren’t looking in my direction.
 I followed their gaze to the far back corner of the store, where another customer was perusing some of the stranger artifacts.

 Xolob went back to the crates, continuing to shuffle items.
-“I don’t get too many bows in here, but I think I do have at least one,” they said, finally returning to their gleeful focus.
+“We don’t get too many bows in here, but I should have at least one,” they said, finally returning to their gleeful focus.
 I tried to draw my attention back to Xolob, but peering away from the front-row seat I’d been blessed with felt almost criminal.
-It felt like I had no choice but to watch as the burly figures began circling the elf in a distant arch.
+My gaze was practically pulled over to watch as the burly figures began circling the elf in a distant arch.

 Tough mark for newbies, though he does look like he’s got some money.
-I bet some higher-up is making this group prove themselves.

 One of the scruffier men drifted close, fingers skimming along a shelf as if debating a purchase.
 Another one, younger than the others, took a slow step forward as well, stopping just beside the elf’s left flank.

-Turning slightly, I angled my body away, pretending to examine the old leather armor in my hands.
-Just gonna mind my own business…
+I exhaled slowly through my nose.
+Not my problem.
+Turning slightly, I angled my body away, pretending to examine the old leather armor in my hands as Xolob continued searching.
+Just gonna mind my own business.

-“Hey, what the hell!” a smooth, masculine voice let out as the elf grabbed the man's wrist, pouch still in hand.
+“Hey, what the hell!” a smooth, masculine voice let out as the elf grabbed the man's wrist, pouch still in his hand.

 Oh, look at that, heirloom-armor-boy’s not entirely useless